frontendpatterns/frontendpatterns.dev/src/content/patterns/immutable-update.md

 ## Solution

-Apply the Immutable Update pattern by treating state as immutable and creating new copies when making changes for predictability, and reinforce it with concise examples or tests.
+Treat state as immutable and create new copies when making changes for predictability.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.